MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 > Access to the resource is forbidden.

 **A:** You can encounter this error if you have access to a given project but you do not have the *View analytics* permissions.
 Please work with your project administrator to get these permissions.
-For more information about the security model, see [Analytics service security](analytics-security.md).
+For more information about the security model, see [Analytics security](analytics-security.md).

 > [!div class="mx-imgBorder"]
 > ![Access to the resource is forbidden.](_img/AnalyticsAccessCheckException.png)